EJammy/EJammy.github.io/content/posts/161-project2.md

 	})
 }
 ```
-Honestly, I don't even know if this is valid or tested.
+Honestly, I don't even know if this is valid or tested by the autograder.

 ## Final thoughts
 While the exact setup is not really something that would exist in the real world, it was still a nice project.
 I spend way more time on it than other projects.